Megumi Fujii: Background

-Fujii specializes mainly in submission fighting and is renowned for her quick takedowns and submissions.
-Her most popular move is the Inazuma Toe Hold submission, dubbed the Megulock.
-She also holds black belts in both Judo and Brazilian Jiu-Jitsu.

-Fujii was trained in MMA by Shooto veteran Hiroyuki Abe and professional wrestler, PRIDE Fighting Championships alumni, former UFC Heavyweight Champion and King of Pancrase Josh Barnett.
-She has trained several other female MMA fighters herself, including current top fighter Hitomi Akano.
+Fujii was trained in MMA and catch wrestling by Shooto veteran Hiroyuki Abe and Josh Barnett, a former UFC Heavyweight Champion and King of Pancrase.
+She has trained several other female MMA fighters herself, including Hitomi Akano.

-Fujii is also a highly decorated fighter outside of mixed martial arts, with accomplishments including Japanese National Sambo and Brazilian Jiu-Jitsu Champion, four Second Place finishes in the World Sambo Championships, Ground Impact Professional BJJ Tournament Champion and 2004 and 2006 BJJ Pan-Am Champion.
+Fujii is a decorated grappler, including being a Japanese national sambo and Brazilian jiu-jitsu champion, four second place finishes in the World Sambo Championships, and 2004 and 2006 Pan-American jiu-jitsu champion.

-In 2005 and 2007, she earned Third Place finishes in the ADCC Under-60 kg.
-World Submission Championships.
+In 2005, the first year women competed at the ADCC World Championships, Fujii won bronze in the -60 kg division.
+She won bronze again at the 2007 ADCC World Championships in the -55 kg division.

 Fujii was also a multi-time contestant on the seasonal Japanese obstacle course television show Sasuke (Ninja Warrior), but never made it past the first stage.